axiezai/axiezai.github.io/README.md

 All other directories and files are MIT Licensed.
 Feel free to use the HTML and CSS as you please.
 If you do use them, a link back to http://github.com/axiezai/axiezai.github.io would be appreciated, but is not required.

+## Attributions:
+ - Icon is `Brain` by Turkkub from NounProject.com
+ - `{ Personal }` jekyll blog theme from https://github.com/le4ker/personal-jekyll-theme